 Plug the audio/video (A/V) cable's yellow connector into the video-out connector on the video device.
 Plug the other yellow connector into the yellow Video 3 connector on the projector.
 Plug a white connector into the left audio out connector on the video device and plug a red connector into the right audio out connector on the video device.
-Plug the remaining white connector into the left audio in connector on the projector, and plug the red connector into the right audio in connector on the projector.
+Plug the remaining white connector into a left audio in connector on the projector, and plug the red connector into a right audio in connector on the projector.
+You can assign a particular source to a particular audio in connector, see page 31.